 (Accounts) Rules, 2014 requires the

-Company to maintain books of account using
+Company to maintain books of account

-accounting software which has a feature of
+has a feature of recording audit trail

-recording audit trail (edit log) facility.
+(edit log) facility.

 Based on our review, we state that the Company